viktorholk/Script-Interactor/README.md

 # Usage
 The way that this works, is that there is a scripts folder that will be generated on launch.
 This folder and your ``config.json`` configuation file is the two files that you will be working with.<br >
-You will be putting all your scripts in this folder and it will automatically register the script' metadata in your ``config.json``.
+You will be putting all your scripts in this folder and it will automatically register the script' metadata into your ``config.json``.

 <p align="center">
     <img src="https://i.imgur.com/jOxb6Yb.png"></p>

 ## Scripts
-All script language can be configured to run.<br>
+All script languages can be configured to execute.<br>
 You can create anything between simple AutoHotkey scripts to advanced python scripts<br>
 Configuation of the script and the executable method can be find in your ``config.json``<br>
 ```